RavioliMavioli/RavioliMavioli.github.io/README.md

 # Welcome!
-Hello!
+Hello and Welcome!
-This is RavioliMavioli's commission and portofolio website created by using pure HTML, CSS, and JavaScript without any framework.
+RavioliMavioli's commission and portofolio website is created by using pure HTML, CSS, and JavaScript without any framework.
+It is hosted on the GitHub page.

 Why did I create this from scratch?
 Why didn't I use Wix, Wordpress, or Carrd like any other Artists?